What is Use Tax | FAQ

 The use tax rate is the same as your local sales tax rate, which is updated every quarter.
-As of Q2 in 2021, the sales tax rate in Bellingham is 8.7%, therefore, the use tax rate is also 8.7%.
-In Q3, it will increase to 8.8%.
+You can find the local sales and use tax rates by county on the Department of Revenue website.

 Generally, use tax is calculated by multiplying the use tax rate by the purchase price.
 However, depreciation value may be factored in if the item was previously used in a state that doesn’t collect sales tax and then purchased and brought to one that does.
 For example, if you purchased a desk from Oregon, which doesn’t collect sales tax, you should determine the value of the desk when it was first used in Washington state and multiply the use tax rate by that price.

 When is use tax due?

 Use tax is owed when the item is first used in Washington.
 As a business owner, use tax is due when you pay your B&O tax.
 For individuals, it’s on a pay-as-you-go schedule, however, the deadline for paying and reporting use tax is April 1st of the following year the item was purchased.

 How do I pay use tax?